ircv3/ircv3-specifications/extensions/bouncer-networks.md

 * `realname`: the realname to use during registration.
 * `pass`: the server password (PASS) to use during registration.

-Some networks MAY not have all attributes defined, this `LISTNETWORKS` replies and network notifications MAY only use a subset of these standard attributes.
+Some networks MAY have some attributes undefined, thus `LISTNETWORKS` replies and network notifications MAY only use a subset of these standard attributes.
 Clients MUST handle networks with missing attributes.